Background pattern

 -

-Voriconazole Seacross is a sterile, preservative-free, single-dose lyophilized powder.
-From a microbiological point of view, the solution must be used immediately once reconstituted.
-If not used immediately, the time and conditions of conservation before use are the responsibility of the user, and it must be kept between 2 and 8°C for a maximum period of 24 hours unless the reconstitution has been carried out in controlled, validated aseptic conditions.
+Voriconazole Seacross is a sterile lyophilized single-dose product without preservatives.
+Therefore, from a microbiological point of view, the solution should be used immediately once reconstituted.
+If not used immediately, the time and conditions of conservation before use are the responsibility of the user, and it should be kept between 2°C and 8°C for a maximum period of 24 hours, unless the reconstitution has been carried out in controlled and validated aseptic conditions.

 The reconstituted solution can be diluted with:

-The compatibility of voriconazole with other diluents other than those specifically mentioned above (or mentioned below in “Incompatibilities”) is unknown.
+The compatibility of voriconazole with other diluents different from those specifically mentioned above (or those mentioned below in "Incompatibilities") is unknown.

 Incompatibilities: